Zasilkovna/virtuemart3/README.md

 - *One Page Checkout for VirtueMart* from [RuposTel](https://www.rupostel.com/)

-In case you are using another third-party cart module, please write to [technicka.podpora@zasilkovna.cz](mailto:technicka.podpora@zasilkovna.cz).
+In case you are using another third-party cart module, please write to [e-commerce.support@packeta.com](mailto:e-commerce.support@packeta.com).
 Packeta module may not work with another OPC module.

 <a id="settings-payment_method"></a>